wolfyreload/OpenChords/OpenChords/Manual/help.md

 Overview
 ========

-OpenChords is a song chord chart management and presentation tool for musicians.
-Allowing one to easily present songs with chords on a computer screen, It is opensource, easy to use, and has a clutter-free interface.
+OpenChords is a song chords management and presentation tool for musicians.
+Allowing one to easily present songs with chords on a computer screen.
+It is opensource, easy to use, and has a clutter-free interface.

 Background
 ==========